eunomia-bpf/eunomia.dev/docs/miscellaneous/linux-plumbers-talk.md

 Now, let's bridge the gap between this userspace operation and how bpftime contrasts with the kernel eBPF.
 Typically, eBPF toolchains like clang, bpf tool, and bpftrace are used to develop eBPF programs that run in the kernel space, requiring a series of steps including loading, verification, and JIT compilation, which ensures that the program is safe and efficient to run.

 With bpftime, these eBPF programs live and run in userspace, bypassing the kernel.

 They are loaded and managed by a userspace library, leveraging a syscall interface provided by bpftime, which still goes through a verification process.

 The difference here is the final execution location.
-Instead of running within the kernel, bpftime allows these programs to execute in userspace, interacting with target processes through uprobes or tracepoints, and even attaching to sockets or kprobes as needed.
+Instead of running within the kernel, bpftime allows these programs to execute in userspace, interacting with target processes through uprobes or tracepoints.
 This provides a layer of isolation and security, as it limits the potential impact of the eBPF program to the userspace environment only.

 The visualization we see in these slides [referring to slides 14 and 15] clarifies the journey an eBPF program takes when run in userspace via bpftime.

 It moves from source code through the toolchain, and then within the userspace, it's managed by bpftime components, which handle the verification and JIT compilation.
 Ultimately, the program can observe and interact with target processes, all within the safety and confines of userspace.

 This contrast highlights bpftime's unique approach, offering the power and versatility of eBPF with the added benefits of userspace execution, such as increased safety and flexibility.

 By running in userspace, bpftime opens the door for eBPF's use in environments where modifying the kernel is not possible or desirable.

 ## How it works: injection